SeanFeldman/seanfeldman.com/content/posts/old/2007-10-20-webresource.axd-and-webapp-project.md

 - .NET
 author: Sean Feldman
 ---

-This is weird.
+<p>This is weird.
 An assembly with web controls and embedded resources was working fine in WebSite project but not in WebApp project.
 The request is returned with OK response (200), but absolutely empty.
-Will post solution once find it :)
+Will post solution once find it :)</p>